 Eli Finkel -- author of the bestselling book The All-Or-Nothing Marriage: How the Best Marriages Work -- is a professor at Northwestern University, where he has appointments in the psychology department and the Kellogg School of Management.
-In his role as director of Northwestern’s Relationships and Motivation Lab (RAMLAB), he has published ~150 scientific papers and is a regular contributor to the Op-Ed page of The New York Times.
+He studies romantic relationships and American politics.
+In his role as director of Northwestern’s Relationships and Motivation Lab (RAMLAB), he has published over 150 scientific papers and is a contributor to the Op-Ed page of The New York Times.
 The Economist has identified him as "one of the leading lights in the realm of relationship psychology.”

 1. Interpersonal Attraction: What predicts interpersonal attraction?
 Do people really know what characteristics they desire in a relationship partner?
 How do dating innovations like speed-dating and online dating influence the romantic initiation process?

 2. Interpersonal Conflict: When do people forgive transgressions?
 What are the consequences of forgiving?
 When does conflict escalate to the point of aggression?
 Can we intervene to ameliorate the adverse effects of conflict?

 3. Self-Control: When and how do relationship partners bring out the best vs. the worst in us?
 What types of social interaction cause us to feel energized versus exhausted?
 How do self-control processes influence relationship functioning?

 For a full list of publications, see Finkel's website.
 Here's a sampling of recent publications.